bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types not specified
 - examples missing
-- links to pages not yet created are not provided
+- links to yet-to-be-created pages not provided

 {% endnote %}